c00kieccrisp/MineDetect/README.md

-# Crypto Mining Detection Script
+# MineDetect: The Straightforward Way to Detect Crypto Mining!

 ## Description
 This script detects potential crypto-mining activities on virtual machines by monitoring: